~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 5. Box Basic

-“break step” is the rock step that we change the direction of our momentum.
+When dancing the NYon2 basics with a partner, it's common to start with Progressive Basic with Forward and Back breaks.
+A “break step” is the rock step that we change the direction of our momentum.

-the leader's or man's steps, so while the leader performs a back break basic movement,
+Generally, the follower or woman always mirrors the leader's or man's steps, so while the leader performs a back break basic movement, the follower performs a forward break basic movement and visa versa.

 The numbers below represents the beat of the music.

 Your weight should be on the foot mentioned by the beat in the music.
-Always
+Always start with both feet together.

-Leader's/Men's Timing 1 2 3 hold 5 6 7 hold
+1 2 3 hold 5 6 7 hold

 L R L hold R L R hold